lzfelix/fakenewschallenge/README.md

 First you need to extract the features from the train and test data.
 This can be done using the code on `preprocessing.ipynb`.
 After running it, two pickle files will be generated, namely:
-`dataset_test_encoded.pyk` and `dataset_train_encoded.pyk`.
+`dataset_test_encoded.pyk` and `dataset_train_encoded.pyk` on the `dataset/`.
 This allows running the preprocessing phase only once, saving a considerable amount of time when iterativelly tunning the model.

 Following, the model can be trained with `python trainer.py`.
 The model use the same parameters from the original implementation, except for the amount of epochs, which was reduced from 90 to 30, while keeping